MCJack123/UnkrawerterGBA/README.md

 UnkrawerterGBA 3.0 supports ripping music to either the XM module format or the S3M module format.
 Krawall natively supports both of these formats, but UnkrawerterGBA has to pick which format it needs to use.
 XM supports instruments and more than 64 rows per pattern, but S3M has a different effect syntax that is mostly incompatible with XM.
 Some compatibility fixes are available when exporting to XM, but it is better to export modules originally created as S3Ms to S3M files.

 UnkrawerterGBA makes a good guess at whether a module is best converted to XM or S3M.
 However, if it gets this wrong, or you want to force a different format, you can use the `-3` or `-x` arguments

+### Direct rip
+UnkrawerterGBA 4.0 adds a way to rip the modules and instruments directly without any conversion.
+This is useful for getting the highest quality rip without losing any information during conversion, or to keep file sizes low.
+To create a direct rip, use the `-r` flag.
+This will create a `.krb` file with the instruments, and one `.krw` file for each module in the ROM.

+To convert a direct-rip module into an XM or S3M file, use the `-f` flag for each `.krw` module to rip.
+Then specify the `.krb` bank file without any flags before it.
+Finally, run the program, and it will output the new XM or S3M files to the output directory.

 ## Library API
 UnkrawerterGBA also supports usage as a library for embedding in another program.
 These functions can be used to rip Krawall music from ROMs in another program.